- UK cities fall dramatically by up to 68 places and out of top 100 global rankings

 South American cities re-enter the top 100 most expensive in the world

-Caracas, in Venezuela, climbed a dramatic 252 places in the past 12 months, now ranked 9th in the world, “though this ranking is likely to change considerably in upcoming Cost of Living Surveys given ongoing exchange-rate volatility,” added Kilfedder.
+Caracas, in Venezuela, climbed a dramatic 252 places in the past 12 months, and is now ranked 9th in the world, “though this ranking is likely to change considerably in upcoming Cost of Living Surveys given ongoing exchange-rate volatility,” added Kilfedder.

 Buenos Aires (35th), Sao Paulo (85th), Rio de Janeiro (88th) and Montevideo (97th) also re-entered the top 100 most expensive locations in the world, with Brasilia reaching 103rd, up 106 places since last year.